History

 Supportive and palliative care is an integral part of the care, which is provided to all patients.

 Special teams for supportive care are available to assist oncologists whenever needed: the Palliative Care team, Nutritional team, team for Care for Chronic Wounds.
-In addition, the following departments are available to all hospitalized and ambulatory patients: Social Care department, Psychologic Care department and the Hospital Chaplain services.
+In addition, the following departments are available to all hospitalised and ambulatory patients: Social Care department, Psychologic Care department and the Hospital Chaplain services.

 Last update: August 2021